Welcome to the Gastroenterology CASES webpage. We hope you will find the links and videos educationally useful and relevant.

 Please contact PCS if you feel you would benefit from receiving CASES information based on individual GP or Practice referrals for reflective learning (please note this can support CPD training and appraisal).
 You may wish to use the below template:

-- Primary care society for Gastroenterology (PCSG): The PCSG aims at promoting best practice in primary care gastroenterology.
+- The PCSG (Primary Care Society for Gastroenterology) aims at promoting best practice in primary care gastroenterology.
 PCSG GP membership is open to all UK registered medical practitioners, nurses and those with an interest in primary care gastroenterology.
 You must be a member to access guidelines on its website.

 Top Ten hints: Gastroenterology